eSlider/geo-tools/README.md

 make
 ```

-## mbtiles to PBF tile extractor
+## MBTiles to PBF tile extractor

-Blasting fast mbtiles to PBF tile extractor written in golang.
+Blasting fast MBTiles to PBF tile extractor written in golang.

 It can export `pbf`, `jpeg`, `webp` or `png` files into `/z/y/x/[number].[pbf|webp|png|jpg]` file structure from an `mbtiles` map database file.